RockHong/vim-env/PluginHelps.md

 by pressing the "s" key

 Folding~
-Mappings similar to Vim's built-in ones are provided.
+Mappings similar to Vim built-in ones are provided.
 Folds can also be opened and closed by clicking on the fold icon with the mouse.

 Displaying the prototype of a tag~